Kotori316/QuarryPlus/temp_changelog.md

 ## Version LATEST for 1.19.2

-* Add Faster Work Module, which can fasten quarry work x2 or x3
-  * Be careful, this module can cause heavy lags
-  * Disabled by default, change `repeat_tick_module` to `true` to use this module
+* Add GUI for Adv Pump
-* Limit the number of chaining of Dummy Block. #278
+* Change internal logic of chaining break of dummy blocks
-* Improve logging of machine. #275
-* Fix a crash due to some mods' compatibility. #279

 ## Version for 1.19.2